nubenetes/awesome-kubernetes/docs/devops.md

 - [techradar.com: techradar.com](https://www.techradar.com/best/best-devops-tools)
 - [geekflare.com: devops-tools](https://geekflare.com/devops-tools/)
 - [edureka.com: Top 10 DevOps Tools You Must Know In 2020](https://www.c/blog/top-10-devops-tools/)

+### Relay
+- [Relay](https://relay.sh/) Event-driven automation that connects the cloud providers, DevOps tools, and other APIs you already use.
+- Automation tools can learn a lot from the CI/CD and Serverless ecosystems.
+Relay by **PuppetLabs** leverages **Tekton** and **Knative** in an attempt to do just that.
+- [zdnet.com: Puppet introduces beta of cloud-native, event-driven DevOps program: Relay](https://www.zdnet.com/article/puppet-introduces-beta-of-cloud-native-event-driven-devops-program-relay/#ftag=RSSbaffb68) The open-source wants to expand DevOps to cover cloud and containers with its newest program.

 ## Netflix and DevOps
 * [Full Cycle Developers at Netflix — Operate What You Build](https://netflixtechblog.com/full-cycle-developers-at-netflix-a08c31f83249)